How To Identify Parental Alienation Syndrome And Seek Help

 All the adult participants in the quoted study reported impacts on their mental health because of exposure to parental alienation during childhood, and a further 90% reported specific mental health difficulties.

 The same study suggested that alienating parents prioritize their needs over their child’s and may present with mental health conditions such as paranoia, narcissistic personality traits, and a lack of resilience, among others.
 Alienating parents may also have experienced a dysfunctional family dynamic as a child and developed unhealthy attachment issues.
 Targeted parents may present as passive, emotionally constricted, and over-accommodating to the alienating parent’s demands.
-Targeted parents may avoid a relationship with their children out of fear of rejection, after exhausting all avenues for resolution with the alienating parent, or out of a desire to spare their child from additional conflict.
+Targeted parents may avoid a relationship with their children out of fear of their child's rejection, after exhausting all avenues for resolution with the alienating parent, or out of a desire to spare their child from additional stress from a high-conflict divorce.

 The end of a relationship—for whatever reason—can be a challenging time emotionally, and it can be essential to think of how your child will react to the apparent tension between their parents.
 If it feels like your child’s other parent is deliberately turning them against you to the detriment of your relationship with your child, it may be helpful to know how to recognize parental alienation.